gg2001/EmailBot/README.md

 ## Example

 Let's say you want a Discord server just for people who have a @randomuniversity.edu email address.
 Add this bot to your server and when someone joins, they will get a DM asking for their @randomuniversity.edu email address.
 The bot then emails them a verification code.
 If they reply with the correct code, they get the "Verified" role.
+Wildcard can be used for email domain, such as *.randomuniversity.edu

 <p align="center">
   <img src="docs/screenshot.png" />